EndPointCorp/end-point-blog/2016/08/31/ruby-fight-club.html.md

 ## What Worked Well

 We stuck to the time limit (mostly) which was a good thing.
-We found we usually had enough time to socialize a bit, discuss the book, have a Q &amp; A time and then get back to our client work.
+We found we usually had enough time to socialize a bit, discuss the book, have a Q & A time and then get back to our client work.
 Sharing the presenting / discussion leading role was also nice.
 Leading a session took a little time to prepare but because we all took turns doing this we shared the load.
 I'd like to personally thank Phunk (our fearless Ruby Fight Club leader) for having the idea and executing so well on it.
 We all really appreciate it and look forward to running more meetups like it in future.

 ## What We Might Do Differently Next Time